 The Caring Together Program

 The Caring Together program, established in 1990 by Barbara Schindler, MD, helps women and their children overcome substance abuse and start a new life without drugs and alcohol.
-The program utilizes a multi-phase, multi-disciplinary approach to treat the addiction and any other issues which may have caused or resulted from using.
+The program utilizes a multiphase, multidisciplinary approach to treat the addiction and any other issues that may have caused or resulted from substance use.

 Be sure to listen to Dr. Schindler's podcast on addiction.